Diversification strategy pays off for Parallo

 Known for its origins designing, building and managing large-scale VMware infrastructure, Parallo has confirmed its specialist status, being the first company in New Zealand to achieve a VMware Master Services Competency.
-This recognises the business’s outstanding expertise in data centre virtualisation as well as a strong focus on building specialist skills.
+This recognises the business's outstanding expertise in data center virtualisation as well as a strong focus on building specialist skills.

 In addition, Parallo's strategic expansion into App Transformation, DevOps and Site Reliability Engineering exclusively on Microsoft Azure five years ago has earned it Gold Partner competencies in Application Development and DevOps, as well as Silver competencies in ISV and Datacenter to build on its existing Microsoft Gold Partner competency in Cloud Platform.

 “We believe we are market leaders in the delivery of outsourced Infrastructure and operations management that is both cost-effective and delivers high customer satisfaction.
 Our services enable customers to fully leverage their investment and to focus on highly visible activities valued by the business,” said Parallo chief executive Symon Thurlow.

 The drive to deliver the best possible solutions spurred Parallo to branch out from managing the on-premises infrastructure to modernising and transforming apps and platforms with Microsoft Azure.

 “We wanted to help Software as a Service (SaaS) companies and Independent Software Vendors (ISVs) more effectively, and we realised that we needed to be more development-focused to enable them to move their services off on-premise infrastructure to Microsoft Azure,” Thurlow said.

 “We're now committed to transforming apps – not just moving servers to the cloud but enabling our customers to get the best from it.
 We had to have software engineering capability to do that.